The Wretched Life of Juanita Narboni

-The Wretched Life of Juanita Narboni (Spanish: La vida perra de Juanita Narboni) is a 2005 film directed by Moroccan filmmaker Farida Benlyazid and based on the novel of the same name by Ángel Vázquez.
-It was screened at the National Film Festival in Tangier, as well as the San Sebastian Festival.
+The Wretched Life of Juanita Narboni (La vida perra de Juanita Narboni), also known as Juanita de Tangier, is a 2005 drama film directed by Moroccan filmmaker Farida Benlyazid and based on the novel of the same name by Ángel Vázquez.
+It stars Mariola Fuentes alongside Salima Benmounem and Lou Doillon.

 Synopsis

-Juanita, daughter of an English father from Gibraltar and an Andalusian mother, narrates her life story, mirroring the history of Tangier between the forties and seventies of the 20th century, the period of its zenith as well as its decline as a cosmopolitan city.
+Juanita, daughter of an English father from Gibraltar and an Andalusian mother, narrates her life story, mirroring the history of Tangier between the 1940s and 1970s, the period of its zenith as well as its decline as a cosmopolitan city.
 She recounts the stories of her sister Helena; infatuated with freedom; of Esther, her close Moroccan Jewish friend who has helplessly fallen in love with a Muslim, and of Hamruch, her faithful Moroccan maid who is all the family she has left.
 In the background of these lives, a series of events happens: the Spanish Civil War and the invasion of Tangier, the Second World War, and the arrival of refugees from Europe.
 Eventually Juanita finds herself alone with Hamruch in her city.
 After the independence of Morocco in 1956, it is returning to its Arab origins.